AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/curate.md

    ![](assets/share_component.png)

 1. Add recipients.
 1. (Optional) You can share embedded project components (segments, calculated metrics, and date ranges) with all recipients.
-After being shared, these components will appear in the components drop-down of the recipient’s Workspace.
+After being shared, these components will appear in the components drop-down of the recipient's Workspace.

    >[!IMPORTANT]
    >